Web addresses: motivate-biodiversity.eu

 · Interview transcript segments are portions of audio and/or video recordings of interviews that have been transcribed and, where necessary, translated.

-· Interactive EVA and ReSurvey map is an online tool to filter and export header data from the two vegetation plot databases with the aim to foster collaborations and the future collection of vegetation plot data.
+· Interactive EVA and ReSurvey map is an online tool to filter and export header data from the two vegetation plot databases with the aim to foster collaborations and the future collection of vegetation plot data (publicly assessable at evamap.eu).

-· Publications include manuscripts published in peer-reviewed journals, publications in non-reviewed journals and books, as well as talks at conferences and stakeholder meetings.
+· Publications include manuscripts published in peer-reviewed journals, non-reviewed journals and books, as well as talks at conferences and stakeholder meetings.

 Data formats specify the amount and organisation of the different datasets.
 Distinct software can be used to read and view the following data formats.